sunyatin/ASCEND/docs/ancient_DNA.md

 # Founder event characterization for ancient samples of a diploid species, considering only the 5 five chromosomes

-In this example, we are using data simulated under a simple population model where a target population (*Pop1*) with effective size N<sub>o</sub>=12,500 experienced a founder event 50 generations before present (gBP) with intensity 10%.
+In this example, we are using data simulated under a simple population model where a target population (*Pop1*) with effective size N<sub>o</sub>=12,500 experienced a founder event 50 generations **before sampling (gBS)** with intensity 10%.
 This population diverged from another one (*OUTGROUP*) 1,800 generations ago.
 We will consider that the samples are from ancient DNA and thus have to be pseudo-haploidized (i.e. only one read at the SNP position was sampled for the individual and set as homozygous).

 ## Data